SoftInstigate/restheart-website/docs/security/user-management.md

 ## Introduction

 This section provides instructions on how to create, update and delete users for the default [RESTHeart Authenticator](/docs/security/authentication/#restheart-authenticator).

+It also shows how to manage permissions for the default [RESTHeart Authorizer](/docs/security/authorization/#restheart-authorizer).

 {: .bs-callout.bs-callout-info}
 **RESTHeart Authenticator** uses the collection `/users` by default.